mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 ================================

 .. warning::
-   This tutorial expects prior knowledge in Python and objected-oriented programming.
+   This tutorial expects prior knowledge in Python and object-oriented programming.
    As such, this section is not meant to be a comprehensive Python tutorial.
 You have better resources made by smarter people available online, e.g. `The Python Tutorial <https://docs.python.org/3.10/tutorial/index.html>`_.